kotarac/slicica/README.md

 			'image/png'
 			'image/svg+xml'
 			'image/webp'
-		] // content types to serve (text types like svg+xml are just piped through), other requests are ignored }
+		], // content types to serve (text types like svg+xml are just piped through), other requests are ignored
+		cacheMemory: 0, // MBs of memory to use for sharp cache
+		cacheItems: 0 // items to keep in sharp cache
+		concurrency: 0 // number of threads sharp will use (0 = number of cores) }
 ));
 ```